MaccaCHAN/phyanywhere/README.md

 # Physics Anywhere

-Physics Anywhere App is created for helping your study of physics.
+Physics Anywhere is an app published in both App Store and Google Play.
+It is created for helping students' study of physics.
 The scope of the content is based on the syllabus of HKDSE physics.

 ## Features